imbmishra/Git-GitHub/README.md

 git branch -M main (to rename branch) <br/>
 git push origin main <br/>

-# -u is written to specify upstrem.
+<h2>-u is written to specify upstrem.
 That meanswe will only going to to push on main branch.
-Now only git push should be written instead of git push origin main
+Now only git push should be written instead of git push origin main </h2>

 git push -u origin main <br/>
 git push